gauravshivs/Public-Bike-Sharing/README.md

 ## Approach

-Can be two
+1. Business  - Based on Compromised Business (Practical)

-1. Technical --- Based on Predicting the number of bikes required on real-time basis.
+2. Technical - Based on Predicting the number of bikes required on real-time basis.
-2. Business  --- Based on Compromised Business (Practical)

 Note: Reallocation highly depends on the frequency of truck operators can afford and the capacity of the vehicle used.

-Approach
 1. 7 AM - 9 AM are generally peak hours for routing toward the business areas while 4 PM - 6 PM towards the residential area.
 So Technically we can identify the busy stations during these peak times, so it can be said the stations have a starting point in the morning hours are residential or connected (Station, Intercity Bus Stop) areas, and similarly, the starting points in evening hours are business areas.
 Hence, these stations can be provided with an efficient number of bikes from the non-busy stations at different windows by the operators.